-Ms. Smith is a Managing Director at Russell Reynolds Associates, a global organizational consulting firm, where she leads the Western Canadian team and Canadian energy platform and is part of the firm's global Board and CEO Advisory Practice.
+Ms. Smith is a Managing Director at Russell Reynolds Associates, a global organizational consulting firm, where she leads the Western Canadian team and Canadian energy platform and is part of the firm's global board and Chief Executive Officer advisory practice.
 Prior thereto, she served as a Senior Client Partner with Korn Ferry and as Managing Director & Head of Canadian Energy at Macquarie Group.
-Ms. Smith also serves on the board of directors of Tamarack Valley Energy Ltd.
+Ms. Smith is a member of the board of directors of Tamarack Valley Energy Ltd. and Shock Trauma Air Rescue Service (STARS).